Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Introduction

 \section{Introduction}

 Mitosis is the process where a cell replicates its genetic material (DNA) and then divides into two identical daughter cells.
-This is how cells grow, repair damaged tissues, and replace old or worn-out cells.
-The cell in the process of dividing to create two new cells may be observed microscopically as a \ac{MF}.
-Quantifying tumor proliferation is essential for assessing many human and animal cancers, including human breast cancer~\citep{fitzgibbons2023protocol,kiupel2011proposal,Louis2016}.
-A key metric in this assessment is the mitotic count, which reflects the number of cells in mitosis and provides valuable information about the tumor’s growth rate and, consequently, its histological grade.
-Elevated mitotic counts are associated with an increased risk of distant metastasis and reduced patient survival~\citep{medri2003prognostic}.
-Identification of \acp{MF} largely remains a manual task, making it highly subjective and time intensive.
-This task is furthermore subject to a high inter-rater variability, complicating the creation of datasets used for automatic detection~\citep{Meyer:2005cl,Meyer:2009eu,wilm2021influence}.
-Deep learning models have been extensively used in tasks like mitosis detection and classification~\citep{aubreville2024domain, veta2019predicting, aubreville2023mitosis}, and they offer a promising outlook on the problem.
+This process enables the proliferation of cells, supporting physiological tissue growth and facilitating the replacement of old, damaged, or worn-out cells.
+The dividing cell may be observed microscopically as a \ac{MF} with specific morphologies resembling the highly regulated cell division phases.
+However, cell proliferation does not occur only under physiological conditions; it is also a hallmark of cancer, where cell division is dysregulated and increased.
+Subsequently, quantifying cell proliferation is essential for estimating the aggressiveness of many human and animal cancers, including human breast cancer~\citep{fitzgibbons2023protocol,kiupel2011proposal,Louis2016}.
+The routine method in the assessment of the growth rate is the mitotic count, which reflects the number of \acp{MF} within a specific tumor area, selected from a \ac{WSI}.
+Elevated mitotic counts are associated with an increased risk of distant metastasis and higher risk of death~\citep{medri2003prognostic}.